just-programs/discord-rpc/README.md

 But you're need to config that RPC.

+!!!WARNING!!!

+If you wanna display it how RPC, it need app in https://discordapp.com/developers/applications/

+Then copy client ID, load photos (e.g. link: https://discordapp.com/developers/applications/#your-app#/rich-presence/assets) and put this fragments in code.

 # configuration
 1st step: download source code and put it in any folder. (e.g.: Desktop/discord-rpc)